bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-29-newsletter.md

     lower the cost to forward payments over LN.

-    As of this writing, tunable penalties and Law's various proposals for using them have not received much public discussion. {% include functions/podcast-callout.md url="pod244 factories" %}
+    As of this writing, tunable penalties and Law's various proposals for using them have not received much public discussion. {% assign timestamp="1:00" %}

 ## Selected Q&A from Bitcoin Stack Exchange